 - Our research environment will be further enhanced.
 This will include staff development and career paths (including staff development, career enhancement and opportunities for early career staff), seeking out opportunities to increase PGR student numbers and the promotion of collaborative research and sharing of research through participation in meetings, seminars and away days.

 - We will ensure that there are opportunities for staff to develop their research capability

 - We will review our approach to workload allocation for research – for example considering how we can best ensure effective time for grant writing and impact activities, and how we can use time allocation to incentivise grant applications.

 - We will ensure that key, effective supporting activities are in place, such as Faculty-level peer review of research proposals, maximising the effectiveness of the FHM Research Committee and creating close links with the University Research Director and Research and Enterprise Services.

 - We will undertake a range of actions specifically designed to prepare for the next REF – in particular establishing effective continuous recording and tracking of research outputs and impact.

 Several areas of research activity are pursued within the Faculty.

-Current research themes of critical mass within FHM and their components are the following, ordered alphabetically by main heading without imply any ranking of importance.
-There is synergy between several of these, which reflects the multidisciplinary nature of the FHM research portfolio
+Current research themes of critical mass within FHM and their components are the following, ordered alphabetically by main heading without implying any ranking of importance.
+There is a synergy between several of these, which reflects the multidisciplinary nature of the FHM research portfolio

 - Ageing (including End of Life Care*, Neurodegeneration* and Cancer*):